Olympus E-M10 II vs Canon 200D

 Review summary: Olympus E-M10 II vs Canon 200D

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M10 II and the Canon 200D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Olympus OM-D E-M10 Mark II: